danielfromberg/CLIP-EDITOR/README.md

 # CLIP-EDITOR
-Rough draft of a real time video editor for skips, loops, and pitch changes.
+Rough draft of a real time video editor for creating skips and loops based on several simple algorithmic functions for tempo and time location.

 TUTORIAL: https://www.youtube.com/watch?v=1L1LKraVswQ